JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 Both these functions will reconnect the simulated Charge Point but console shows that it still recieves the request and accepts it, this is just a glitch since this whole 1.6 Simulator is hacky.

 + SetChargingProfile not tested yet (TypeConstraintViolation)
++ ClearChargingProfile needs a chargingProfilePurpose whilst this is optional in the OCPP 1.6 Specifications